denis-ismailaj/distributed-systems-notes/MapReduce.md

 It merges together these values to form a possibly smaller set of values.

 Programs written in this functional style are automatically parallelized and executed on a large cluster of machines.
-The run-time system takes care of the details of partitioning the input data, scheduling the program's execution across a set of machines, handling machine failures, and managing the required inter-machine communication.
+The run-time system takes care of partitioning the input data, scheduling the program's execution across a set of machines, handling machine failures, and managing inter-machine communication.

 This allows programmers without any experience with parallel and distributed systems to easily utilize the resources of a large distributed system.